Getting Started

 Updates and Network Access

-- Auto-update (community): A helper binary is included as
+- Auto-update (Community Build): A helper binary is included as

-over HTTPS (port 443) to fetch new builds.
-Auto-update is enabled in the standard "community" MSI accessible on this website.
-It is disabled by default in the versioned binaries available via the SFTP server.
-Nonetheless, commercial license holders may choose to use the MSI available at https://tritium.legal/static/tritium.msi to utilize the auto-update feature. - AI Assistant (Web Preview, optional in commercial builds): When enabled, the “assistant” feature makes outbound HTTPS requests to the configured LLM provider endpoints.
+updater.exeand the application periodically contactshttps://tritium.legalover HTTPS (port 443) to fetch new builds.
+Auto-update is enabled in the Community Build MSI accessible on this website.
+It is disabled by default in the Commercial Build on this page and versioned binaries available via the SFTP server.
+Nonetheless, Commercial Build users may choose to configure the MSI available at https://tritium.legal/static/tritium-commercial.msi to utilize the auto-update feature. - AI Assistant (Web Preview, Community Build, optional in Commercial Builds): When enabled, the “assistant” feature makes outbound HTTPS requests to the configured LLM provider endpoints.
 Allow those domains through the firewall according to your deployment plan.
+By default, the LLM provider in Web Preview and Community Builds is Tritium.

-- Manual upgrade (community): Download the latest MSI from https://tritium.legal/static/tritium.msi and run it.
+- Manual upgrade (Community Build): Download the latest MSI from https://tritium.legal/static/tritium.msi and run it.
 The installer upgrades the existing copy in place.

 (